eoinmakers/bank-js/README.md

 - In `withdraw` implement similar functionality to deposit, however in this case deduct the debited amount from the balance.

+Wrote test for withdrawing 100 then 200 from an account with 1000, returned string has balance: 700.00.
+It is already green.

 <!-- Links -->

 [source]: https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md